fsmi/rpcd/README.md

 * GNU make
 * A C compiler

-Once those are met, running `make` in the daemon directory should suffice.
+Once those are met, running `make` in the root directory should suffice to build all the modules.

 ## Setup & Configuration